 Transient wheezing in infancy

-- Transient early wheezing defines recurrent wheezing in non-atopic infants or toddlers and tends to disappear by the age of 3 years.
+- Transient early wheezing defines recurrent wheezing in non-atopic infants or toddlers and tends to disappear by the age of starting school.

 - The most common cause for non-atopic wheezing is viral infection, especially by respiratory syncytial virus.

-- Short-term management with inhaled bronchodilators is sufficient if required.
+- Short-term management with inhaled bronchodilators may be if required.

 Recurrent or persistent wheeze